protocol/research-website/content/research/areas/cryptography/index.md

 resources:
   - src: icon.jpg
 ---
-Cryptography prior to the modern age was effectively synonymous with encryption, the conversion of information from a readable state to apparent nonsense.
+Modern cryptography plays an integral role in every aspect of online and electronic security, including providing evidence you're speaking to the intended party and hindering spying on the subsequent communication.
+Cutting-edge cryptography tools will allow the creation of incredibly strong evidence that general information processing has been performed in a privacy-preserving and trustless way.